 Many homeowners want to mow their own lawn, but they would like to spend less time mowing.
-If you fall into this category, you may be considering just buying a larger mower and being done with it.
+If you fall into this category, you may be considering an upgrade to a larger, faster mower.
 But mowing efficiently is about more than just speed and deck size.
-As you consider upgrading your mower, ask more than just what size mower is right for your yard.
+As you consider upgrading your mower, be sure to ask more than just, “What what size lawn mower do I need?”

 Before buying a 72” mower for lawns greater than three acres, consider your terrain.
 Wide mowers perform best on flat, open ground.
 If your yard resembles a football field, a wide mower deck may be your best bet.
 However, if you have three acres of hills, dotted with trees and plantings, a wide mower may not be the right choice.
 Mowers that are too wide can scalp areas on uneven ground.
 A mower that’s too big will make mowing around obstacles, trees and shrubs more difficult.

 If you have a large, hilly lawn, a mower with a smaller deck and a bigger engine may be the best option.
 You’ll be able to mow faster, without sacrificing precision or maneuverability.

 If you have between a quarter of an acre and a full acre, and want a riding mower, and a deck under 40.
 If your home is on an average U.S. lot (.35 acres) and you feel it’s too small for a riding mower, but a standard push mower isn’t working for you, consider a 30” self-propelled mower.
 It will cover a third more lawn on every pass, with less effort on your part.

 Is My Yard Large Enough for a Wide-Area Mower